Library

 The Rise and Reign of the Mammals (2022).
 As above, very readable story of how our bodies - jaws, arms, lungs, brains, etc. - came to be.

-These two books are simple compendiums of incredible survival stories.
+These books are simple compendiums of incredible survival stories and advice.
 I keep them in the ‘Biology and Behavior’ section.

 Laurence Gonzales